Ittismita/Forage.Job.Simulations/Goldman Sachs/Excel Skills for business/README.md

 - Setting up a new sheet (header, font selection and font size, column and row sizing)

 ## TASK2.xlsx
-To build out forecast assumptions.
+To build out forecast assumptions based on the information from the client contained within the file.
+The operating assumptions are split out between Revenue, Costs, Cash Flow and Other.